Install Kdiskmark and benchmark your Linux PC!

 KDiskMark is a powerful open-source tool for benchmarking storage devices on Linux.
 It provides a user-friendly interface and displays comprehensive results for various read and write tests.
 Whether you’re using Debian, Ubuntu, Fedora, or Arch Linux, KDiskMark can be easily installed and used to ensure your SSD or HDD performs up to its advertised speed.

-How to Install KDiskMark on Your Linux Distribution
+Download and Install KDiskMark on Your Linux Distro

 Although developed by the team which works primarily on the KDE Plasma Desktop Environment, this application works on every Linux distribution.
 You can install it by typing the following commands, depending upon your Linux distribution: